Yağız Kaan Erdoğmuş

-Yağız Kaan Erdoğmuş (born 3 June 2011) is a Turkish chess prodigy and grandmaster.
-He was awarded the International Master title prior to turning 12, becoming the youngest individual from Turkey to achieve that title.
-In 2024, he became the fourth-youngest grandmaster in history, and, later that year, the youngest player ever to reach a rating of 2600 ELO points.
-As of July 2025, Erdoğmuş is the youngest grandmaster in the world.
+Yağız Kaan Erdoğmuş IPA: [jaˈɯz ka.an erˈdoːmuʃ] (born 3 June 2011) is a Turkish chess grandmaster.
+A chess prodigy, he was awarded the International Master title prior to turning 12, becoming the youngest individual from Turkey to achieve that title.
+In 2024, he became the fourth-youngest grandmaster in history at the time, and, later that year, the youngest player ever to reach a FIDE rating of 2600.
+Subsequently, in May 2026, he became the youngest player in history to reach a rating of 2700, besting the previous record by almost a year.
+Erdoğmuş was the youngest grandmaster in the world from April 2024 to May 2026, when Faustino Oro, who is two years and four months younger, claimed that title.

 Early life

 Erdoğmuş was born in Bursa, Turkey to parents Gülsüm and Selahattin Erdoğmuş.
 Introduced to chess by his kindergarten teacher, he started playing the game at the age of 6.